arXiv/accessibility2024/source/presentations.md

 #Forum Presentations

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
-Find the detailed presentation schedule, presenter bios, and useful links.
-Go to the [discussion panel](#discussion) at the bottom and continue the conversation.
+Find a detailed presentation schedule below, along with presenter bios and related resources.

 We know we will not have time during the forum to discuss everything of interest.
-Please use this space to continue the conversation related to the presentations.
+Please use the [discussion](#discussion) at the bottom of the page to continue the conversation related to the presentations.

 ## Presentation Details